davidtchiu/davidtchiu.github.io/teaching/cs475/hwk2.sorting/index.md

   git clone <your-github-url-for-this-project>
   ```

-- This should download the starter code in a directory called `cs475-hwk2-heapsort`.
+- This should download the starter code in a directory called `os-heapsort`.
 After you've done this, you can work freely from VS Code or any other editor.

 ###### Working Solution